At Servier, we believe that everyone has the right to access health information that helps him/her to make informed decisions.

 Before joining a study, participants must give their consent.
 The ICF is a written document that aims to inform a participant about the purpose, procedures, potential benefits and risks of the studies.
 This document should be written in simple language understandable to the participants.

-At the end of the study, we may write a lay summary of the clinical study report intended for the general public.
-The lay summary is a summary of the report written in plain language.
+At the end of the study, we write a lay summary intended for the general public.
+The lay summary is a summary of the clinical trial results written in an easy-to-understand way.
+All lay summaries are reviewed by patient’s associations.

 The official blog of Servier